The video experts blog

 Which is Better: 24fps, 30fps, or 60fps?

-After learning the differences between the most common FPS values, you may be wondering which is the best frame rate for live fps streaming: 24fps, 30fps, or 60fps?
+After learning the differences between the most common FPS values, you may wonder which is the best frame rate for live fps streaming: 24fps, 30fps, or 60fps.

 All three common frames per second rates have a place in today’s digital world.
 There isn’t one answer to which is better, 24fps or 60fps, or better, between 30fps or 60fps.
 Your frame rate choice depends on your video camera, your encoder settings, post-production, the type of content you’re creating, and where you will be hosting it.
 Shooting at either 24 or 30fps should give you your camera’s best performance and quality it has to offer.